-A five-year undergraduate course involving a new curriculum was introduced by the Faculty of Medicine in 1974 and is being offered concurrently with the six year curriculum until 1978.
-An outline of the five-year program, together with descriptions of the sixth year subjects which will be taught for the last time in 1978, is contained in this handbook.
+A five-year undergraduate course involving a new curriculum was introduced by the Faculty of Medicine in 1974 which has been offered concurrently with the six year curriculum until 1978 when the last group of students in the old course sat for their final examinations.
+An outline of the five-year program is contained in this handbook.

-This handbook is primarily of concern to undergraduate students in the Faculty of Medicine and aims to provide in convenient form information concerning the Faculty, the requirements for the degrees of Bachelor of Medicine, Bachelor of Surgery, Bachelor of Science (Medicine) and the subject matter of the different courses offered.
+This handbook is primarily of concern to undergraduate students in the Faculty of Medicine and aims to provide in convenient form information concerning the Faculty, the requirements for the degrees of Bachelor of Medicine, Bachelor of Surgery, Bachelor of Medical Science and the subject matter of the different courses offered.

 An endeavour has been made to provide answers to those problems which students are most likely to encounter.
-It is important that each student in the Faculty becomes well acquainted with the information presented here.
+It is Important that each student in the Faculty becomes well acquainted with the information presented here.
 If problems remain unanswered enquiries may be referred to the Faculty office, which is situated on the corner of Botany and High Streets.